 It should be easy to see opportunities in these numbers.

-Why live video shopping
+Why live streaming / video shopping

 Even as global eCommerce took a boost when the world largely depended on online shopping when the pandemic pushed everybody to stay at home, with countries across the globe implementing lockdowns, online competition only gets stiffer.